eminiarts/aura-cms/docs/_fix_loop_prompt_2.md

 I am working in Laravel.
 My request is taking > 10 seconds.
 I think I know where the problem is, but don’t know how to solve it yet.
-My Eloquent model has a lot of functions, fields and a function which checks if the field should be displayd. the problem is that that function relies on the fields itself and gets in a loop.
+My Eloquent model has a lot of functions, traits, fields and a function which checks if the field should be displayd. the problem is that that function relies on the fields itself and gets in a loop.
+I assume the main issue is the file trait InputFields.php (but i'm not entirely sure).

-I assume the main issue is the file trait InputFields.php.
-It sends the eloquent model fields through a pipeline.
 For example:

 ```php
 return Product::with(['thumbnailMeta', 'attachments'])->get();